How to Build the Ideal Car Stereo System

 If you're all-digital at this point, we offer a number of "mechless" receivers that don't even have CD players.
 If you still enjoy your discs (Which is totally cool!), most new CD receivers will play just about any format that fits on a disc.

 Receivers that have Bluetooth® capability are really convenient if you make a lot of phone calls in your car.
 In most cases, you can hear callers over your speakers simply by pressing a button on your receiver.
 And if you have a display screen, you can see the Caller ID and dial via touchscreen. if you're a Pandora fan, you can stream your music wirelessly through the stereo.

 Do you travel a lot?

-Like to take the family on long road trips during school vacations?
+Like to take the family on long road trips?

 An in-dash DVD receiver can change your driving experience.
 Or better yet, go for backseat video.
 Your passengers can be quietly entertained in the back seat, so you can concentrate on getting everybody there safely.
 Replace your headrest with one that has a built-in screen, or purchase a model that simply slides over your existing headrest.
 Overhead monitors, which mount on your vehicle's ceiling and fold up when not in use, are also a convenient option.
-Keep in mind that some DVD players also let you connect video games or camcorders.
+Keep in mind that some DVD players also let you connect with video game systems.

 And for those, um, "directionally challenged" individuals amongst us?

-End the "should we stop to ask for directions?" debate when you install a GPS navigation system in your car.
+End the "should we stop to ask for directions?" debate by installing a GPS navigation system in your car.
 Just enter your destination into the trip computer and follow the voice prompts and visual directions.
 You can also see points of interest and updated traffic information.
-Most in-dash display monitors are also compatible with easy-to-install rear view cameras, to help the "spatially challenged" avoid backing into other cars or lampposts.
+Most in-dash display monitors are also compatible with easy-to-install rear view cameras, which will help the "spatially challenged" avoid backing into lampposts, garage walls, and other cars..